-Fair to good evidence from multiple randomized controlled head-to-head trials and retrospective data analyses of prescription event monitoring documents that side effects profiles differ significantly among reviewed drugs.
+Fair to good evidence from multiple randomized controlled head-to-head trials and retrospective data analyses of prescription event monitoring documents that side-effects profiles differ significantly among reviewed drugs.
 Venlafaxine had a significantly higher rate of nausea and vomiting in multiple trials; paroxetine frequently led to higher sexual side effects; mirtazapine to higher weight gains; and sertraline to a higher rate of diarrhea than comparable second-generation antidepressants.
 A retrospective review of prescription event monitoring data provides fair evidence that, among SSRIs, fluvoxamine has the highest mean incidence of adverse events.
-At the same time, however, fair to good evidence from the same head-to-head trials also shows that the general tolerability, reflected in discontinuation rates because of adverse events during the studies, does generally not differ significantly among drugs.
+Pooled estimates from efficacy trials suggest that venlafaxine has a statistically significantly higher rate of discontinuation because of adverse events than do SSRIs as a class (RR 1.34; 95% CI 1.00 to 1.80).
+However, overall discontinuation rates do not differ significantly between venlafaxine and SSRIs.